-Contributions to your 401(k) Account are deducted from your pay before federal income taxes are withheld.
+Pretax contributions are deducted from your pay before federal income taxes are withheld.
 This means that you don't pay federal income taxes on amounts you contribute to the Plan.
-Earnings on these contributions continue to accumulate tax-free and are not taxed until your 401(k) Account is actually distributed to you from the Plan.
+Earnings on these contributions accumulate tax-free and are not taxed until your Pretax Account is actually distributed to you from the Plan.
 You may also save on state and local taxes as well, depending on your location.
 Please note that your contributions are subject to Social Security taxes in the year the amount is deducted from your pay.
 Distributions from the Plan, however, are not subject to Social Security taxes.